Sonic the Hedgehog 2 (16-bit)/Development

 In the early months of 1992, Sega released a small handful of Sonic 2 "screenshots" alongside confirmation of the game's existence.
 However, under closer inspection you can see that these are not screenshots at all, but instead mockups using what few assets were currently available at the time (and sprites from Sonic 1).
 In all these mockups, Sonic is off-centre, the layout does not exist in the final game, and enemy and ring placements are strange.

-An early mockup of the zone with an off-center Sonic.
+An early mockup of Emerald Hill Zone with an off-center Sonic.
 Note the Green Hill Zone clouds in the background and the Sonic 1 HUD.

 An early mockup screenshot of Hidden Palace Zone.
 Sonic is off center and there is a background not seen in any later screenshots.